windytan/redsea/README.md

 Räisänen OH2EIQ yet you're free to use it provided that the copyright information is not removed. (iconvpp has its own license.)
 See LICENSE.

-This software is not safety certified and should never be relied on for emergency communication, accurate traffic / weather information, or when your life is on the line.
+**Note**: This software is not safety certified.
+Do not rely on it for emergency communication, accurate traffic / weather information, or life-critical situations.